Unified Gaussian Primitives for Scene Representation and Rendering: Data Acquisition

 \section{Data Acquisition}

 In this section, we describe methods to acquire data from other synthetic source data for our representations.
-As previously mentioned, our work focuses on defining a unified scene representation with our Gaussian primitive and does not attempt to solve the image-based inverse rendering problem.
+As previously mentioned, our work focuses on defining a unified scene representation with our Gaussian primitive and does not attempt to solve the full inverse rendering problem.
 Therefore, in order to acquire full scene data for rendering, we propose conversion processes from meshes and 3DGS data, two widely adopted \emph{existing} representations.
+In other words, the input of these processes assumes 3D ground truth, and the output supports light transport simulation.
+Alternatively, for applications that do not require light transport simulation, our representation also supports image-based radiance field reconstruction, a more powerful differentiable rendering technique (\autoref{sec:radiance_field}).